 The SMPC Board is pleased to announce that SMPC 2015 will be hosted at Vanderbilt University.
 Dr. Elizabeth Dykens has agreed to serve as conference chair, with Dr. Reyna Gordon serving as conference co-chair.
 More details will be forthcoming as the conference chairs make further arrangements.

-The tentative dates for the conference are August 6-10, 2015, so factor that into your advance plans!
+The dates for the conference have now been confirmed as August 1-5, 2015, so factor that into your advance plans!

 Neuroscience and Music V – Cognitive Stimulation and Rehabilitation (29 May – 1 June, 2014; Dijon, France)

 The Mariani Foundation for Paediatric Neurology announces The Neurosciences and Music - V: Cognitive Stimulation and Rehabilitation - in partnership with Université de Bourgogne, Municipality of Dijon and Université de Lyon, - in cooperation with EBRAMUS "Initial Training Network" funded by the 7th European Framework / Marie Curie Action.

 The central theme of "The Neurosciences and Music - V" will be Cognitive Stimulation and Rehabilitation.
 The programme will include Keynote Lectures, Symposia, Poster Sessions and Pre-conference Workshops, to be held in the afternoon of 29 May.
 The meeting will be of interest to neuroscientists, psychologists and students and also to clinical neurologists, clinical psychologists, therapists, music performers and educators as well as musicologists.

 10 January: deadline for SCHOLARSHIPS

 Colloquium, “Improvisation and the Politics of Everyday Sounds: Cornelius Cardew and Beyond” (June 10-12, 2014; Montréal, Canada)